 Instructions for Authors

-Manuscripts must be in English and must begin with a title page that includes the names, e-mail addresses, and affiliations of all authors and an abstract of 150 or fewer words.
+Manuscripts must be in English and begin with a title page that includes the names, e-mail addresses, and affiliations of all authors and an abstract of 150 or fewer words.
 Text should be double spaced.
 Any reasonable citation style is fine for submission purposes: our Web site style sheets are for accepted papers only.

 The manuscript should be arranged in the following order:

 - For general matters of style, the Journal of Legal Studies follows the Chicago Manual of Style, 16th edition, published by The University of Chicago Press.